3-Day Istanbul Itinerary for First-Timers | Turkey

 Whirling Dervish Cultural Show

-One of the best ways to round off your second day in Istanbul is with some Turkish culture watching a Whirling Dervishes Show at the HodjaPasha Culture Center.
+One of the best ways to round off your second day in Istanbul is with some Turkish culture by watching a Whirling Dervishes Show at the HodjaPasha Culture Center.

 The HodjaPasha Culture Centre puts on the hour-long Whirling Dervishes show every night at 7 pm.
-It demonstrates the 800-year old spiritual Mevlevi Sema tradition and features Turkish music, chanting, drumming and dancing.
+It demonstrates the 800-year-old spiritual Mevlevi Sema tradition and features Turkish music, chanting, drumming and dancing.

 Watching the whirling dervishes gives a great insight into a unique part of Turkish culture.